 Poorly defined objectives - resulting from not spending enough time on objective setting or trying to make everyone happy by offering them goals that are challenging to implement.

 Bad implementation plan – when writing an implementation plan, you allocate resources to the execution resources and talk to yourself in the future.
 Failing to do any of these can create confusion and missed targets, and it will guide you to wrong direction.

 False approval – challenging to spot before it happens.
-Sometimes one of your team members will pretend to be on board with your plan but harbor some reservation about execution.
+Sometimes one of your team members will pretend to be on board with your plan but harbor some reservation about execution and needed action.